cdluminate/cdluminate.github.io/index.md

 ## About Me

-I am currently a fourth-year Ph.D. student in the [Electrical and Computer Engineering Dept](https://engineering.jhu.edu/ece/) at [Johns Hopkins University](https://www.jhu.edu/).
+I am currently a fifth-year Ph.D. student in the [Electrical and Computer Engineering Dept](https://engineering.jhu.edu/ece/) at [Johns Hopkins University](https://www.jhu.edu/).
 I am advised by Prof. [Vishal M. Patel](https://engineering.jhu.edu/faculty/vishal-patel/).

+**I am actively seeking new opportunities to apply my expertise in deep learning and computer vision.
+Inquiries regarding potential roles and collaborations are welcome.**

 Prior to this, I graduated from [Xidian University](https://en.xidian.edu.cn/) with a Bachelor's and Master's degree, and was advised by